adraffy/ensip-norm/draft.md

 ## Security Considerations

-* Not all normalized names should be accepted ENS names.
+* Not all normalized names are visually unambiguous.
 * This ENSIP only standardizes the process of normalization.
 It does not address look-alike (confusable) characters.
 * Example: `ape [61 70 65]` and `аре [430 440 435]` are both valid but visually indistinguishable.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Appendix: Reference Specifications